ppeble/emissary-ingress.dev/content/en/docs/1.14/howtos/tracing-zipkin.md

-import Alert from '@material-ui/lab/Alert';
+---

-# Distributed tracing with Zipkin
+title: Distributed tracing with Zipkin
+---

 In this tutorial, we'll configure Emissary to initiate a trace on some sample requests, and use Zipkin to visualize them.